 My latest academic book, ‘Inviting Writing in Primary Schools’, was published in 2017.

-I've got two more books coming out in 2018; another academic book and another book of fiction.
+I've got seven more books coming out in 2018; including another academic book and my first picture book.

 I've scuba dived with green turtles in Hawaii, ridden a moped through the streets of Ho Chi Minh, delivered writing workshops in a prison in Africa.